 Text and images Copyright (C) 2002 Seth Burgess and may not be used without permission of the author.

-This tutorial shows you how you can effeciently replace the background of an image with another in GIMP, through the use of the color to alpha plug-in.
+This tutorial shows you how you can efficiently replace the background of an image with another in GIMP, through the use of the color to alpha plug-in.
 The aim is to show the advantages of using the color to alpha plug-in over selection-based techniques.
 To illustrate this, this tutorial will use the above images as source and destination.
-This tutorial doesn't address the complexities of handling real-world photos in this manner, but does briefly discuss it at the end.
+This tutorial doesn’t address the complexities of handling real-world photos in this manner, but does briefly discuss it at the end.

 The common approach to doing many things in GIMP is to first get a good selection.
 However, when removing an anti-aliased object from its background is not a good idea, as shown above.